Shivam24012001/VoltRide-Motorworks/README.md

 # 📄 Glitch Quality Analysis Project

 ## 📋 Overview
-This project involves performing descriptive analysis, creating glitch reports with specific color coding, and building a quality analysis dashboard using Excel features like PivotTables, Sparklines, Slicers, VLOOKUP, IF functions, and Charts.
+This project involves performing descriptive analysis, creating glitch reports with specific color coding, and building a quality analysis dashboard using Google Sheet features like PivotTables, Sparklines, Slicers, VLOOKUP, IF functions, and Charts.

 ---